caltechlibrary/newt/newtgenerator_explained.md

 The nice things about having views is it simplifies accessing the JSON API for listing objects based on our models.
 This becomes very helpful when you are extending your application or trying to debug why the JSON API isn't giving you what you expected.
 A view is accessed through the SQL `select` statement.
 (See the Postgres documentation or the "Art of Postgres" for details about views).

 After a model's view Newt will generate functions for create, read, update and delete.
 Why do this?
 First it allows us a consistent abstraction should the underlying data model change in the future.
 Second you can enhance the function to perform additional validation if needed.
 Example, let's say you've imported the Python library idutils into Postgres.
-You can use that library to validate identifiers like DOI, ORCID, ROR, arXiv, ISNI, etc. Newt pefers SQL functions to procedures.
+You can use that library to validate identifiers like DOI, ORCID, ROR, arXiv, ISNI, etc. Newt prefers SQL functions to procedures.
 A function provides a result.
 A function makes it possible to have a conversation between service and web browser.
 A procedure only supports the fire and forget interaction model.

 You might be wondering about how things are name.
 The functions and view names are formed from the model name appended with "\_", followed by the action.
 Newt tries to give you a robust bootstrap.
 One of the ways that it accomplishes that is by naming things predictably.
 This improves code readability for us humans too.